• Skip to content

 You can seek professional information and advice from several sources, including:

-- your child’s GP or paediatrician, who can refer you to an appropriate mental health practitioner
+• your child’s GP or paediatrician, who can refer you to an appropriate mental health professional

 There are also online programs to help children manage anxiety – for example, The BRAVE Program.

-If your child is aged 5 years or older, they can talk with a counsellor at Kids Helpline by calling 1800 551 800 or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.
+If your child is aged 5 years or older, they can talk with a counsellor at Kids Helpline by calling 1800 551 800 or using the Kids Helpline webchat counselling service.

 Financial support for children with anxiety disorders

-Your child might be able to get Medicare rebates for up to 10 mental health service sessions from psychologists, social workers and occupational therapists each calendar year.
+Your child might be able to get Medicare rebates for up to 10 sessions with a psychologist, a social worker or an occupational therapist each calendar year.

 Severe anxiety can sometimes be caused by an underlying medical condition.
 If your child is experiencing severe anxiety, it’s a good idea to talk to your GP or another health professional.